 So far, so same-y.

-Bing Wallpaper App for Ubuntu
+A(nother) Bing Wallpaper App for Ubuntu

-- Browse/set wallpapers from inside the app
+- Browse/set images as wallpapers from inside the app

 - Dark theme support

-Pretty solid feature set, I reckon.
+Pretty solid feature set, overall.

 sudo snap install bing-wall